ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

  - The transaction rate for a given offer type ('B' case) is determined using the offer duration, the number of times the offer is made to the user, and the number of transactions made during that offer type's intervals by that user
  - The baseline transaction rate ('A' case) is calculated as follows:
    - Process all offer intervals given to that user using a MERGE_INTERVALS algorithm
-   - Sum the lentgh af all merged intervals
+   - Sum the length af all merged intervals
    - Subtract from the total length of the experiment
    - Divide the number of no-offer transactions by the above time